mozilla/version-control-tools/docs/mozreview/reviewboard.rst

 .. image:: parent-unpublished.png

-This is the parent review request.
+This is the parent (aka. root) review request.
 It is a special review request that manages the state of all the *children* review requests.

 The metadata on the parent review request is derived from the content of commits you've pushed for review.
 You can see a list of commits and